 - only work on public holidays

-If it's not clear you'd usually work that day
+If it’s not clear you would usually work that day

 You need to talk to your employer, and agree together if it’s a day you’d usually work.
 The Employment NZ website explains what you and your employer must consider.

 How to take your day in lieu

 You need to talk to your manager and agree on a day.
 You can choose when you want to take your day in lieu (alternative holiday), but it needs to be taken on a day you’d usually work.